Netflix Releases First Trailer For ‘The Magic School Bus’ Reboot, Features New Teacher And New Theme Song

 If you’re a millennial looking to recapture the feeling of a more innocent time, then you should know that a couple of major changes lie ahead.
 For starters, the beloved Miss Frizzle, originally voiced by Lily Tomlin, won’t be leading the students on adventures much longer.
 Viewers are promptly introduced to Miss Frizzle’s younger sister, Fiona Frizzle, who shows up to take over her teaching duties and, of course, the magical bus.

 The original theme song is still intact, but the person performing the song, however, has changed.
-Originally performed by Little Richard, the updated theme song is now being performed by none other than Lin-Manuel Miranda, best known for his work on Hamilton.
+Originally performed by Little Richard, the theme is now being performed by none other than Lin-Manuel Miranda, best known for his work on Hamilton, according to Pitchfork.

 Although some people haven’t adapted to the change, the reception to Lin-Manuel’s version has been largely positive.
 The same can’t be said for the animation style of The Magic School Bus Rides Again.